Don’s Power Vac uses three methods of duct cleaning:

 After cleaning, Don’s Power Vac disinfects the ducts with a mild antibacterial and antifungal compound.
 The compound, commonly used for cleaning in hospitals, has no harsh side chemical effects.

 Unlike many other air cleaning companies, Don’s disinfecting procedure does not use fogging to disperse the disinfectant.
-Instead, disinfectant is sprayed buy ventolin inhaler canada onto brushes that rotate through 360 degrees of direct contact with the ductwork.
+Instead, disinfectant is sprayed onto brushes that rotate through 360 degrees of direct contact with the ductwork.
 This hi-tech method gives a more even coating of disinfectant, for a higher standard of disinfection.

 After disinfection, duct cleaning is completed with a fresh, mildly lemon-scented deodorant that gives the ducting a light clean smell.
 If no residual smell is desired, the ducting can be disinfected without deodorizing to provide clean, scent-free air.

-For ongoing air disinfection, an Ultraviolet (UVC) light (link to Products page) can be installed in the return air duct.
+For ongoing air disinfection, an Ultraviolet (UVC) light can be installed in the return air duct.
 Studies have shown that UVC is effective in killing or crippling bacteria and other micro-organisms.